If you have one to two hours:

 - Walk (by trails) or drive to historic Bethesda Church (1 mile) and visit this corner of Hopewell's history.

-- During apple harvest season (early September through October) pick your own apples from the park's orchard of historic varieties (a charge per pound is collected for the apples).
+- During apple harvest season (September through October, for as long as there are apples) pick your own apples from the park's orchard of historic varieties (a charge per pound is collected for the apples).

 - Hike the park's trails to outlying areas of the park and other public use lands beyond.